Exorcist

 A portrait of Theophilus Riesinger taken for Time Magazine's 1936 issue on the Earling Exorcism.
 A caption below reads "Father Theophilus... wrestled with Iowa devils."

 In some religions, an exorcist (from the Greek „ἐξορκιστής“) is a person who is believed to be able to cast out the devil or performs the ridding of demons or other supernatural beings who are alleged to have possessed a person, or (sometimes) a building or object.
-An exorcist can be a specially prepared or instructed person including: priest, a nun, a monk, a witch doctor (healer), a shaman, a psychic or a geomancer (Feng shui - Chinese geomancy).
+An exorcist can be a specially prepared or instructed person including: a priest, a nun, a monk, a witch doctor (healer), a shaman, a psychic or a geomancer (feng shui – Chinese geomancy).

 Exorcists in various religions

 Christianity

 In Christianity, exorcisms are a rite used to cast out demons from individuals deemed possessed.
 In training exorcists, ecumenical collaboration between Christians of various traditions, such as the Roman Catholic, the Lutheran and the Anglican denominations has occurred, as with a May 2019 exorcists' conference in Rome.